MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Fixed the Alerting Rules data source to avoid an alert storm after exiting maintenance mode
 - Fixed the SQL Log Reader data source to support changing of the SQL Authentication method
 - Fixed the Performance Reader data source to support changing of the SQL Authentication method
-- Fixed issue in data source of SPN Status monitor that may lead to memory leak
+- Fixed issue in data source of Service Principal Name Status monitor that may lead to memory leak
 - Fixed error "Unsupported path format" in workflows targeting filegroups
 - Fixed discovery error on non-readable availability replicas
 - Fixed wrong Run As profile in the SQL Server Integration Services Seed Discovery
-- Fixed issue that caused rule "Disable Discovery of Selected DB Engines" to fail
+- Fixed issue that caused rule "Disable Discovery of Selected Database Engines" to fail
 - Fixed discovery issue for databases in recovering state
 - Fixed issue in monitor "Securables Configuration Status" when it went critical on Shared-Memory-only SQL Servers